-The University of New Hampshire's InterOperability Laboratory (IOL) is an institution designed to improve the interoperability of standards based products by providing an environment where a product can be tested against other implementations of a standard.
-This particular suite of tests has been developed to help implementers evaluate the functionality of the Physical Medium Dependent (PMD) sublayer of their 100G CAUI-4 products.
+The University of New Hampshire's InterOperability Laboratory (IOL) is an institution designed to improve the interoperability of standards-based products by providing an environment where a product can be tested against other implementations of a standard.
+This particular test plan has been developed to help implementers evaluate the functionality of the Physical Medium Dependent (PMD) sublayer of their 200GAUI-8 and 400GAUI-16 products.

-These tests are designed to determine if a product conforms to specifications defined in Annex 83D of the IEEE Std 802.3bm.
-Successful completion of all tests contained in this suite does not guarantee that the tested device will operate with other devices.
-However, combined with satisfactory operation in the IOL's interoperability test bed, these tests provide a reasonable level of confidence that the Device Under Test (DUT) will function properly in many 100G CAUI-4 environments.
+These tests are designed to determine if a product conforms to specifications defined in Annex 120B of the IEEE Std 802.3-2018.
+Successful completion of all tests contained in this plan does not guarantee that the tested device will operate with other devices.
+However, combined with satisfactory operation in the IOL's interoperability test bed, these tests provide a reasonable level of confidence that the Device Under Test (DUT) will function properly in many 200GAUI-8 and 400GAUI-16 environments.

 The tests contained in this document are organized in such a manner as to simplify the identification of information related to a test, and to facilitate in the actual testing process.
-Tests are organized into groups, primarily in order to reduce setup time in the lab environment, however the different groups typically also tend to focus on specific aspects of device functionality.
-A three-part numbering system is used to organize the tests, where the first number indicates the clause of the IEEE 802.3 standard on which the test suite is based.
+Tests are organized into groups, primarily in order to reduce setup time in the lab environment, however, the different groups typically also tend to focus on specific aspects of device functionality.
+A three-part numbering system is used to organize the tests, where the first number indicates the clause of the IEEE 802.3 standard on which the test plan is based.
 The second and third numbers indicate the test's group number and test number within that group, respectively.
 This format allows for the addition of future tests to the appropriate groups without requiring the renumbering of the subsequent tests.